 The Kenton C. Lint Hummingbird Aviary opened at the San Diego Zoo in 1964 with 105 Brazilian hummingbirds representing 23 species.
 Mr. Lint was a Zoo employee for 40 years, including 28 years as our bird curator.
 He was truly an avicultural pioneer and established 465 bird-breeding records, including the first hatching in a zoo of a thick-billed parrot and a blue-crowned lorry.
 He is honored as a member of the Avicultural Hall of Fame.
 Hummingbirds were on his list of favorites; upon retirement, Mr. Lint dedicated his time to writing a book about them.

-Today, the hummingbird aviary is home to two species—the western sparkling violet-ear hummingbird and the northern broad-billed hummingbird—as well as other birds such as tanagers and sun bitterns.
+Today, the hummingbird aviary is home to white-necked jacobins, as well as other birds such as tanagers and sun bitterns.
 Located between the Zoo’s Wegeforth Bowl and the Children’s Zoo, the aviary has tropical plantings and a natural stone waterfall that helps to maintain high humidity for the birds and plants and serves as a birdbath, too.
 Visitors may walk though, entering and leaving through two pairs of doors.
 A viewing area along the south side of the aviary offers a place to sit and watch the birds fly by.

 All new birds to the exhibit start out in a “howdy cage,” a cage placed within the exhibit while the bird safely adjusts to its new environment.
 After a few days, the keeper opens the door to the howdy cage and, when good and ready, the newcomer takes off into its new home.
 Plants are an integral part of the exhibit, as the birds build their nests with plant material and use the plants as hosts for their nests and to rest on.
 Plants in our hummingbird aviary include bromeliads, impatiens, fuchsias, and orchids.
 The hummingbird aviary can be a peaceful place to observe many of nature’s feathered wonders!